 The Hypnotist, which I co-wrote and edited, garnered much buzz at the genre film festivals, and is currently in development to become a feature film.
 Meanwhile, Bwown Bugg garnered success on the comedy film festival circuit.
 My dog Snuggs co-stars with me as an alien.
 I produced Delusion Lies Within VR which just landed on the Samsung store.
 I just completed a co-starring role in the ensemble comedy pilot Eddie's featuring George Wendt.

 Currently my Instagram features one minute videos taking on current topics and features some of my favorite characters.

-I took improv classes at The Groundlings and “borrowed” the show’s editing equipment to create my own short films where the character character actor in me emerged.
+After studying film at USC, I worked behind the scenes in TV and Film.
+While taking improv classes at The Groundlings, I created my own short films where the character actor in me emerged.

-A range of characters, including myself.
+I play a range of characters, including myself.
 My writing and directing gears toward social satire.
 Who is Will Shivers?
 The question may be: Who aren’t I?
+Deep, I know.

 A sample of my acting work.

-A skilled impressionist and a Saturday Night Live fan, this is my take on the infamous audition process in front of discerning producer, Lorne Michaels.
-A love letter disguised as a critique.
+A fan of impressions and Saturday Night Live, this is my take on the infamous audition process in front of discerning producer, Lorne Michaels.
+A tough love letter.